TN 51 (04-18)

 The RTL will select the case for review and determine if the central office (CO) or the Office of the General Counsel (OGC) needs to review the case.
 The RTL will respond to the request via the SSITMS website, and SSITMS will send an email notification when the RTL completes the reevaluation process.

 When the applicant or recipient appeals the trust resource determination, the RTL must review the Claims Specialist’s reconsideration decision.
 To request a review of the trust reconsideration determination, access SSITMS and:

-NOTE: Do not enter RO Recon Trust Determination in SSITMS Claims Specialist remarks.
+NOTE: Do not enter the FO determination in the SSITMS Claims Specialist Remarks.
 SSITMS will send an email notification when the RTL completes the FO reconsideration review.
 Do not load a recon into SSITMS until you have made a trust recon determination.

 NOTE: Goldberg-Kelly payments may apply during trust reconsiderations only when the SSI recipient is already in pay.